InsecurityAsso/inshack-2018/misc/math-killer-hard/writeup.md

-# Math killer - easy mode
+# Math killer - hard mode

 The solution is actually extremely complex (but can be found online) - see http://ami.ektf.hu/uploads/papers/finalpdf/AMI_43_from29to41.pdf